MichaelScofield/leetcode/README.md

 # leetcode
-My quick and dirty solutions to Leetcode problems, mainly in Rust.
+My solutions to Leetcode problems, mainly in Rust.